Skip to content

 datatype = str(literal.datatype)

-# This will handle rdflib literals correctly and probably most other
+# This should handle rdflib literals correctly (and probably most other

 if hasattr(literal, "value"):